What Is An Independent “Indie” Author?

 What is an independent author?

-So what marks out an indie from other authors?
-The Alliance allows that you are an independent author if:
+So what marks out an “indie author”, as we are increasingly known, from other authors?
+ALLi defines an independent author in the following way:

 - You have self-published at least one book.

-- You see yourself as the creative director of your books, from conception to completion through publishing and beyond.
+- You see yourself as the creative director of your books and of your author business.

-- You expect that status as creative director to be acknowledged in any partnership your negotiate, whether a paid author-service, or in a deal with trade-publisher or agent e.g. if you have an established author platform, you should receive a higher royalty rate and advance than an author who does not.
+- You expect that status as creative director to be acknowledged in any partnership you negotiate, whether a paid author-service, or any deal with trade-publisher or agent e.g. if you have an established author platform, you should receive a higher royalty rate and advance than a tyro author who does not.

-- You recognise that you are central to a revolutionary shift in publishing which needs to move from seeing the author purely as a resource (in the new parlance ‘content provider’) to respecting the author as a creative director, with much to offer — and be rewarded for — in each step of the publishing process.
+- You recognise that you are central to a revolutionary shift in publishing which must move from seeing authors as a resource of raw material (‘content provider’) to respecting the author as a business partner, with much to offer through each step of the publishing process.

-- You are proud of your indie status and carry that self-respect into all your ventures, negotiations and collaborations for your own benefit and to benefit all writers.
+- You are proud of your indie status and carry that empowered attitude into all your ventures, negotiations and collaborations, for your own benefit and to benefit all writers.